 I also want to share the biggest thing I’ve learnt since I started my obsession with car seat safety and a review on the brand new generation Volvo seat.
 It might be of particular interest to you if your little one is between 9kgs and 25kgs (roughly between 9 months old and 6 years old).
 If they are, you will be entering to win the Volvo exclusively rearwards-facing car seat.
 That sounds a LOT more complicated than it is, I promise!

 I’m sure you’ve noticed that a lot of the conversations around car seat safety lately have focused on keeping your child rear-facing for as long as possible.
 If you haven’t, here’s the breakdown.
 Your little one should be rear-facing until they are at least 4 years old.
 As mentioned above, the Volvo Britax toddler seat hopes to allow children who are up to 25kgs, around 6 years old, to face backwards.

-Research has proven that it is 5 times safer than forward facing.
+Research has proven that it is safer than forward facing.
 I saw a comment someone made earlier around the fact that they don’t “believe” the stats, videos and research.
 This isn’t a fairytale or Father Christmas we are talking about, it is factual data about trying to save as many children’s lives as possible.